-- 16.2.
+- 16.1.
+The Local Government Pension Scheme (LGPS) is open to all new and existing employees of the authority.
+This is a qualifying pension scheme, which means it meets or exceeds the government's standards.
+Details of the scheme can be found here. - 16.2.
 Details of the Council's policy and decisions in respect of discretionary elements of the Scheme are published on the council's website here.